Annageorg/devedInTestDeploy/README.md

 * Uses Gravatar to fetch a user's avatar or create one if they don't have one
 * Client created with React, with state management through Redux.
 React Hooks are used
 * User must sign up to be able to view protected routes
-* App deployed to Heroku link can be found [here](https://salty-temple-16064.herokuapp.com/)
+* App deployed to Heroku, link can be found [here](https://salty-temple-16064.herokuapp.com/)